BR emergency preparedness office advise residents to be prepared ahead of Francine landfall on Wednesday

 Broome was joined by representatives of multiple parish agencies who also outlined their plans for the storm.
 Baton Rouge Fire, Baton Rouge Police and Baton Rouge EMS are all beefing up the number of units that will be ready during the storm in the event of emergencies, including Baton Rouge Fire's boat and structural collapse teams.

-BRPD Chief TJ Morse advised residents to use the 311 line for all non-emergency storm calls like flooding and downed trees.
+BRPD Chief T.J.
+Morse advised residents to use the 311 line for all non-emergency storm calls.
 He also advised people to stay off the roads.

 East Baton Rouge Parish Transportation and Drainage Director Fred Raiford said that the city-parish has been working diligently on clearing multiple waterways prone to flooding as part of a widespread flood reduction project, including clearing Bayou Fountain and Claycut Bayou.